reeddunkle/Codjo/References/Optimizing.md

     return True
 ```

 Let's say the input is `1234554321` and so `text` has a length of 10.
-When you ask, "What is my time complexity?", that's an official-sounding way of asking, "Given this input, how many times does my method to do something?"
+When you ask, "What is my time complexity?", that's an official-sounding way of asking, "Given this input, how many times does my method have to do something?"

 In this example, the method has `text` of length 10, and it assigns `i` to each number in the range of 0 to half the length of `text`.
 In the for-loop, `i` is going to be each number from `0...10//2`.